 Beware of Free Art Appraisals and Appraisers

 Q: I never pay for an art appraisal.
-When I find an interesting piece of art and need an appraisal, I usually take it to a local auction house and have their appraiser tell me what they think they can sell it for.
+When I find an interesting piece of art and need an appraisal, I usually take it to a local dealer or auction house and have an owner, staff person or appraiser tell me what they think it's worth.
 I hardly ever sell through them though.
 I either keep the art for myself or sell it to collectors on my own.
-I get the best of all worlds by saving on appraisal fees, auction house commissions.
+I get the best of all worlds by saving on appraisal fees, and dealer, gallery or auction house commissions.
 Is this a good idea?
-And what about those appraisers or dealers on the internet or in the phone book who advertise free appraisals?
+And what about those appraisers, dealers or stores that advertise free appraisals?
 I'm thinking about starting to use them too.

 The less obvious problem with so-called free appraisals from auction houses is that they're not really appraisals at all.
 They're only quick approximations of what auction houses think your art will sell for at their sales.
 The estimates do not necessarily reflect how the art might sell at someone else's auction or what it's fair market value might be.
 What one auction house can sell an item for might be completely different from what the next one can sell it for.
-Hammer prices at any particular auction house more accurately reflect the client base of that auction house than it does the market in general or the fair market values of the art that they sell.
+Hammer prices at any particular auction house more accurately reflect the client base of that auction house than they do the market in general or even the fair market values of the art that they sell.

-I include the following disclaimer in every single appraisal I perform: "I certify that neither my selection to make this appraisal nor my compensation for making it are contingent upon the amount of the valuation reported, that I have no present or prospective interest in the property that is the subject of this report, and that I have neither bias nor agenda with respect to developing or reporting results."
-In other words, I state up front that I have absolutely no conflict of interest in determining values, and that my sole duty is to provide the individual requesting the appraisal with the most accurate price information I am capable of providing.
+As for me, I include the following disclaimer in every single appraisal I perform: "I certify that neither my selection to make this appraisal nor my compensation for making it are contingent upon the amount of the valuation reported, that I have no present or prospective interest in the property that is the subject of this report, and that I have neither bias nor agenda with respect to developing or reporting results."
+In other words, I state up front that I have absolutely no conflict of interest in determining values, and that my sole duty is to provide the individual requesting the appraisal with the most accurate price information for their needs that I am capable of providing.
 If your "free appraiser" isn't willing to sign off on a statement like that, then you've got a problem.

 When you try to get something for nothing, that's pretty much what you end up getting-- nothing.
-Either learn how to price art on your own by establishing working relationships with experienced dealers who will teach you, or hire an appraiser to show you how it's done.
+Either learn how to price art on your own by establishing working relationships with experienced professionals who will teach you, or hire an appraiser to show you how it's done.
 If you'd rather stick with your auction house plan of action, make sure you pay for their services by regularly consigning to them.
 That way, they'll spend more time evaluating whatever you bring them.
 And forget about using dealers or appraisers who tell you they'll do it for free-- you may well end up regretting that.
 As things stand now, the time and money you think you're saving may well be nothing compared to what you're losing in potential profits from relying on fast free price estimates.